 - There is no standard spacing for where the hinges need to be mounted vertically on the gate frame and post.
-You generally want to install them a third of the way down the gate frame top and bottom of the post so that they are not too far inward or outward. - When determining hinge placement on the gate frame and post, be sure to account for the gap at the bottom of the gate.
-There is no standard bottom gap height, but you ideally want about 2-3" and to ensure the gate can freely swing all the way open and shut without contacting the ground. - Make sure that your chosen hinge mounting location will not interfere or come in contact with any horizontal rails or decorative features of the gate.
+You generally want to install them a third of the way from the top and bottom of the gate frame so that they are not too far inward or outward. - When determining hinge placement on the gate frame and post, be sure to account for the gap at the bottom of the gate.
+There is no standard bottom gap height, but you ideally want about 2-3" and to ensure the gate can freely swing all the way open and shut without contacting the ground. - So long as the area around the gate is flat, most installations will match the bottom gate gap with the bottom gap of the fence panels.
+If you live in an area that receives heavier snowfall, be sure to account for snow pack and ice when planning the gap under your gate. - Make sure that your chosen hinge mounting location will not interfere or come in contact with any horizontal rails or decorative features of the gate.